Ianwanarua/FoxHood/README.md

 * A User can browse through the neighborhoods and join which suits them better.
 * A User can create a hood if the hood is not available in the application.
 * A user can also create business and posts for various hoods.
+* A user can join a hood they like and also can leave the hood.
 ## Prerequisites

 For this system to work on your pc you need the following;